-• The Council is setting up Development Forums which will provide a more structured approach facilitated by the Council to pre-application discussion between developers of larger schemes and interested residents and other stakeholders.
-This should assist in ensuring that the promoters of emerging schemes consider views at an early stage and hopefully will result in a smoother passage for schemes coming forward.
+The Council has set up Development Forums which provide a more structured approach facilitated by the Council to pre-application discussion between developers of larger schemes and interested residents and other stakeholders.
+This will assist in ensuring that the promoters of emerging schemes consider views at an early stage and result in a smoother passage for schemes coming forward.